 Unfortunately, fear of failure stops us from trying things like this.
 In the wild, this fear keeps us safe.
-But unless you’re swimming with sharks or texting while driving, it’s our mind that's really scary.
+But unless you’re swimming with sharks or running away from lions, it’s our mind that's really scary.
 As Thought Leaders CEO Peter Cook said: “Failure can have a psychological or financial impact, but it's generally not going to get you eaten.”

 Fear can prevent us from reaching our potential and living a life we love.
 But it also motivates us to take action, to do something to avoid rejection, failure, uncertainty, loneliness or change.

 But by facing fear frequently you learn to overcome it.

 Adventure teaches us to face fear, to be brave.
 It provides us with little scary moments like balancing on a rock ledge or leaping a stream.
 It takes us outside our comfort zone in the rain, the wind, the wilderness, the dark.
 It makes us strong and powerful so we can overcome physical obstacles and build mental toughness.
 We can all use the lessons of the wild to manage emotions and control thoughts to overcome fear.
 It also makes us healthy.